karanskhati/Handwritten-Hindi-Word-Recognizer/readme.md

 Image Correction and Letter Segmentation is performed using various OpenCv Techniques.
 While the Letter Recognition was performed using Deep Learning(DL) and Convolutional Neural Networks(CNN) on the [Devnagri Hindi Dataset](https://www.kaggle.com/jhashanku007/devnagri-hindi-dataset "Hindi Dataset").
+This Trained Model achieved a Validation accuracy of 98.7% and Testing accuracy of 93.4%.

 ## Key Features:
 	1> Rotation Correction upto 45 Degrees